Underwater#

 Underwater Renderer#

-The Underwater Renderer is built into the Water Renderer and executes a fullscreen underwater effect between the transparent pass and post-processing pass.
+The Underwater Renderer is built into the Water Renderer and executes a fullscreen underwater effect before the transparent pass.
+Transparent objects by default do not receive the underwater effect.

 Tip